alexanderregnier/webpayments/wallet-tech.md

 ### Does data need to flow from the wallet to the merchant via the browser?

 Some payment flows typically involve the exchange of data between the user and the merchant, via the browser.
 Examples include providing credit card, debit card, or bank account information to the merchant (or their payment service provider), or a payment wallet that is able to provide information beyond the payment instrument itself (e.g., a user’s chosen shipping address).
+In other cases, full payment processing is done in this page, or information is returned which the merchant can submit on an Payment Authorization channel.

 Other payment flows typically involve “backend” integration between a payment system and the merchant.
 In these cases, the payment flow typically involves the user interacting with a bank or other payment service provider to initiate a payment, which is then carried out without needing to return information via the browser to the merchant.
+Merchants typically receive payment status information via the backend.

-There is some correlation between these user flows and what are called “pull payments” (initiated by the merchant with user-provided information) and “push payments” (initiated by the user with merchant-provided information).
+There is some correlation between these two user flows and what are called “pull payments” (initiated by the merchant with user-provided information) and “push payments” (initiated by the user with merchant-provided information).
 We make the connection here because it may be possible to optimize the user experience (generally) for the two approaches to payments using different API designs.

 ### How does the browser facilitate handing off the flow to the user’s wallet?